2xs/dec/README.md

 * src/DEC1: full language development with proofs and case study on the verification of Pip invariants

-  (ITP 2018 submission: go to src/DEC1/README.md)
+  (ITP 2018 submission: see src/DEC1/README.md)

 ## Coq modules in src/langspec